IBM/kif/docs/tutorial.md

 ## 8 Beyond Wikidata

-In this section, we use [DBpedia](https://www.dbpedia.org/) to demonstrate KIF's ability to query knowledge sources other than Wikidata.
-The choice of [DBpedia](https://www.dbpedia.org/) is mainly because, besides being supported by KIF out-of-the-box, like Wikidata, it allows us to write mundane examples, which can be understood by everybody.
-Besides Wikidata and DBpedia, KIF comes with builtin support for other knowledge sources, including [FactGrid](https://database.factgrid.de/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [UniProt](https://www.uniprot.org/).
-Most of what is illustrated in this section using DBpedia can be easily adapted to these other sources.
+We begin this section using [DBpedia](https://www.dbpedia.org/) to demonstrate KIF's ability to query knowledge sources other than Wikidata.
+We chose DBpedia mainly because, besides being supported by KIF out-of-the-box, like Wikidata, it allows us to write mundane examples, which can be understood by everybody.
+Besides Wikidata and DBpedia, KIF comes with builtin support for [FactGrid](https://database.factgrid.de/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), [UniProt](https://www.uniprot.org/), among other sources.
+Most of what is illustrated below using DBpedia can be easily adapted to work with these other sources.

+!!! note

+    [DBpedia](https://www.dbpedia.org/) is a popular knowledge graph of general-purpose information extracted from Wikipedia.
+[FactGrid](https://database.factgrid.de/) is a knowledge graph of historical data maintained by Gotha Research Centre (Germany).
+[PubChem](https://pubchem.ncbi.nlm.nih.gov/) is a database of chemical data maintained the US National Institutes of Health (NIH).
+[UniProt](https://www.uniprot.org/) is a database of protein data maintained by the UniProt consortium.

+### 8.1 DBpedia

 To query a knowledge source other than Wikidata, all we need to do is create a new store using a different plugin.
 Here is how we create a store targeting [DBpedia](https://www.dbpedia.org/):